arjumandfatima/ScalableConversionOfStackExchangeNetwork-basedQuestionAnsweringSitesData-DumpToSQLServerDatabase/README.md

 ## How to cite the package
 ## Pre-requisites
 ### 1. Downloading the data dump
 You first need to download the quarterly updated data dump of any of the Stack Exchange sites as explained [here](https://stackoverflow.com/help/data-dumps).
-We have utilized the data dump published in January 2026 for   _Stack Overflow_ which is the oldest among 182 Stack Exchange sites with the largest data dump to show the effectiveness of the proposed method.
+We have utilized the latest data dump published in January 2026 for   _Stack Overflow_ which is the oldest among 182 Stack Exchange sites with the largest data dump to show the effectiveness of the proposed method.
 ### 2. Programming Languages, Tools, Operating System and Database Management System Used
 You need to have the following up and running before following the step by step procedure.
 1. Windows based Operating System (we have tested the procedure on Windows 10 Pro and Windows 11 Pro).